 Whilst every effort is made to ensure the accuracy of our website and brochure, details may have changed by the time you come to book your holiday.
 You should not assume that details shown on our website match those shown in our brochure.
 Please check all details of your holiday at the time of booking.

 All tours are accompanied by a Guide Lecturer.
 For tours with more than 15 guests a Tour Manager will also accompany the tour.
-For tours with fewer than 16 guests, Andante Travels reserves the right not to send a Tour Manager.
+For tours with fewer than 16 guests, Historical Trips reserves the right not to send a Tour Manager.
 Many tours will also be accompanied by a Local Guide as required by law.

 With us and any matters arising from it shall be subject to English law and to the exclusive jurisdiction of the Court of England and Wales.
 If you are resident in Scotland or Northern Ireland, the Courts of Scotland or Northern Ireland can deal with any disputes.